Christian Action Network

-Christian Action Network or CAN is a Christian activist organization founded by Martin Mawyer in 1990.
-The organization states that its "primary goals are to protect America’s religious and moral heritage through educational efforts."
+Christian Action Network (CAN) is a Christian activist organization founded by Martin Mawyer in 1990.
+The organization states that its "primary goals are to protect America's religious and moral heritage through educational efforts."

 The group has advocated on a number of issues, including actions against the National Endowment for the Arts, battles regarding First Amendment to the United States Constitution issues, and the Islamic community center to be built near the World Trade Center site in New York.
 The group has been described as part of the counter-jihad movement, and has been identified by the Southern Poverty Law Center as an anti-Muslim hate group.

 History

-According to the group's website, CAN was founded in 1990 as a "pro-family, pro-religious freedom and pro-traditional values organization."
+The Christian Action Network was founded in 1990 with the goal to inform the public about issues which it believes affect "traditional Christian family values."

-According to the site, founder Martin Mawyer began a journalism career in 1979 in Washington D.C. covering religious issues for the daily news service Religion Today and as a correspondent for Moody Monthly, an American religious magazine published by the Moody Bible Institute.

-Mawyer went on to become the editor of Dr. Jerry Falwell’s Moral Majority Report, a news publication of the Moral Majority, where he served from 1980 to 1988.
-Christian Action Network was formed soon after.
+According to the company's website, founder Martin Mawyer began a journalism career in 1979 in Washington D.C. covering religious issues for the daily news service Religion Today and as a correspondent for Moody Monthly, an American religious magazine published by the Moody Bible Institute.
+Mawyer went on to become the editor of Jerry Falwell’s Moral Majority Report, a news publication of the Moral Majority, where he served from 1980 to 1988.

-Over the next three decades the organization has produced books, videos and full-length feature films opposing the promotion of homosexuality and same-sex marriage, denigration of Christian beliefs in popular media and culture and infiltration of Islam into Western society, and promoting Christianity as a foundational American value.

-Action against the National Endowment for the Arts
+Action against the National Endowment for the Arts (NEA)

-In 1993 CAN conducted several protests of the funding of what it called obscenity by the National Endowment for the Arts.
+In 1993 CAN conducted several protests of the funding of what it called obscenity by the NEA.
 In July Mawyer's group hand-delivered letters to 114 freshman members of Congress and Republican congressional leaders urging them to abolish the NEA on the basis of a concurrent art exhibit at New York's Whitney Museum of American Art.
 The show "Abject Art: Repulsion and Desire" featured images of excrement and homoerotic acts.

-On July 29 the group set up a photography show at the U.S. Capitol that featured sexually explicit photographs by Joel-Peter Witkin, an artist funded by the NEA.
+On July 29 the group set up a photography show at the U.S. Capitol that featured sexually explicit photographs by Joel-Peter Witkin, an artist funded by NEA grants.
 The exhibit was abruptly banned from the Capitol before it could publicly open and was then closed down by House Speaker Tom Foley after 15 minutes at a second location.

 The following September, CAN distributed 15-minute video tapes to President Bill Clinton and members of Congress that contained clips of pornographic films that the group said had the "stamp of approval" of the NEA.
 The 15-minute tapes contained excerpts from three films shown at the Pittsburgh International Gay and Lesbian Film Festival in July 1991, which Mawyer said had been funded by NEA grants.
 An NEA spokeswoman disputed that the funding had supported those specific films.